Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

 We've seen several airlines offering new and varied promotions in recent years, and the ability to multiply your Flying Blue miles with a bonus is just one such offer.

-On the surface, it looks very interesting.
-The concept seems compelling, but the math isn't outstanding.
-There are other ways to get Flying Blue miles, and some of those are cheaper.
+On the surface, it looks interesting.
+The concept seems compelling, but the math isn't great.
+There are other ways to get Flying Blue miles; some of those are cheaper.
 However, this promotion can make sense in certain situations.
 Make sure to do the math before you buy — especially if your offer is only for the lower tiers or high cost per mile.

 AwardWallet Tip of The Day